-President's Choice Financial banking services are provided by a major Canadian chartered bank.
-PC Bank uses third party service providers to process credit card transactions, operate call centres and operationalize certain risk management strategies for the

-President's Choice Financial MasterCard.
-A significant disruption in the services provided by the chartered bank or by third party service providers could adversely affect the financial performance of PC Bank and the Company.
+PC Bank uses third party service providers to process credit card transactions, operate call centres and operationalize certain risk management strategies for the President's Choice Financial MasterCard.
+A significant disruption in the services provided by third party service providers could adversely affect the financial performance of PC Bank and the Company.